carbonblack/cbapi-python/docs/response-examples.rst

 Feed and Watchlist Maintenance
 ------------------------------

-The cbapi provides several helper functions to assist in creating watchlists and
+The cbapi provides several helper functions to assist in creating watchlists and feeds.

-Watchlists are simply saved Queries that are automatically run on the CB Response server on a periodic basis.
+Watchlists are simply saved Queries that are automatically run on the EDR server on a periodic basis.
 Results of the watchlist are tagged in the database and optionally trigger alerts.
 Therefore, a cbapi Query can easily be converted into a watchlist through the Query ``.create_watchlist()`` function::